Yoo Je-won: 2014–2020: Career as director

-High School King of Savvy was Yoo's first drama series as director.
-The lighthearted rom-com, penned by Yang Hee-seung, starred Seo In-guk, Lee Ha-na, Lee Soo-hyuk and Lee Yul-eum. it was broadcast on tvN from June 16 to August 11, 2014.
-Due to the drama popularity, an episode was added, extending it to 17 episodes, and a special broadcast with behind-the-scenes stories was aired on August 12, 2014.
-It was followed by the 25-episode makjang weekend drama Teras of Heaven (2014), starring Park Ji-young, Hong Ah-reum, Seo Jun-young and Jo Yun-seo.
-It aired on MBN from October 11, 2014, to January 3, 2015.
-The drama recorded the highest viewership rating (3.305%) for an MBN drama at that time, and this record remained unbroken until 2019.
+High School King of Savvy was Yoo Je-won's directorial debut.
+The romantic comedy, written by Yang Hee-seung, starred Seo In-guk, Lee Ha-na, Lee Soo-hyuk and Lee Yul-eum.
+It was broadcast on tvN from June 16 to August 11, 2014.
+Due to the show's popularity, the network extended the series to 17 episodes by adding an extra broadcast, followed by a special behind-the-scenes episode on August 12, 2014.
+It was followed by the 25-episode makjang weekend drama Tears of Heaven (2014), starring Park Ji-young, Hong Ah-reum, Seo Jun-young and Jo Yun-seo.
+The series aired on MBN from October 11, 2014, to January 3, 2015.
+At the time, the drama achieved a record-breaking viewership rating of 3.305%, which remained the highest for any MBN drama until 2019.

-In 2015, Yoo and Yang Hee-seung collaborated again on the fantasy drama Oh My Ghost.
-The drama was highly anticipated as it marked Park Bo-young's return to television after a seven-year hiatus, and she starred alongside Jo Jung-suk, Lim Ju-hwan and Kim Seul-gi.
-The drama portrays the love story between Na Bong-sun, an assistant chef with the ability to see ghosts, and her boss, the arrogant star chef Kang Sun-woo.
-Na Bong-sun is possessed by a virgin spirit one day, which completely changes her timid personality.
-The 16-episode drama series aired on tvN from July 3 to August 22, 2015.
-The series was a commercial and critical success, with a 7% rating that was the highest for a cable television drama at the time.
-Park Bo-young received the Excellence Award for Actress in a Miniseries at the 4th APAN Star Awards for her role.
+In 2015, Yoo and writer Yang Hee-seung collaborated once again on the fantasy romantic comedy Oh My Ghost.
+The series generated significant anticipation as it marked Park Bo-young's return to television after a seven-year hiatus, return to television after a seven-year hiatus, starring alongside Jo Jung-suk, Lim Ju-hwan and Kim Seul-gi.
+The drama follows the love story between Kang Sun-woo, an arrogant celebrity chef, and Na Bong-sun, a timid assistant chef who possesses the ability to see ghosts.
+Bong-sun's life changes dramatically when she is possessed by a lustful virgin spirit, completely altering her introverted personality.
+The 16-episode series aired on tvN from July 3 to August 22, 2015, and achieved both commercial and critical acclaim.
+Its peak viewership rating of 7% was among the highest for a cable television drama at the time.